AbinashMainali/Grimoire/README.md

 PHP version 8.2.4 used.

 # Run Server
-- php -S localhost:8000 index.php
+- I am running server through XAMPP Apache server for that I have positioned my project directory inside the xampp/htdocs folder.
+Hence my server run in
+localhost/grimoire

 # Note:
  Since I am using PHP Version 8.2 and codeIgniter 3 was developed before that, I had so system/core and system/database file changes to avoid error such as
+# Message:
-# Message: Creation of dynamic property CI_Loader::$hooks is deprecated
+Creation of dynamic property CI_Loader::$hooks is deprecated

 PHP 8.2 introduces a new attribute in the global namespace named #[AllowDynamicProperties].
 Classes declared with this attribute signals PHP to not emit any deprecation notices when setting dynamic properties on objects of that class.

 Well this solved my error issue.